-Always remember, brewing strong coffee is key to preparing a delicious iced coffee, and we do not want ice to dilute the drink.
+Remember that making iced coffee that is not watery is key to preparing a delicious iced coffee.
+We don’t want ice diluting the drink.

-If you are preparing the iced coffee fresh, then serving it in a tall glass would be suitable.
+If you prepare the iced coffee fresh, then serving it in a tall glass would be suitable.

 Additionally, you could also serve it in a Yeti Tumbler or a similar stainless steel insulated mug to keep your coffee cold for 2 hours on those hot summer days and prevent dilution and preserve the original flavor longer.

-When you are making a larger batch, then you can store it in any glass or jar you like; mason jars are a great way to keep your iced coffee fresh in the fridge.
+When you make a larger batch, you can store it in any glass or jar you like; mason jars are a great way to keep your iced coffee fresh in the fridge.

-Now, the best way to make these is to brew coffee, then carefully pour it into an ice cube tray.
-Freeze it for at least 6 hours if you want to use it immediately; great.
+The best way to make coffee ice cubes is to brew regular coffee, then carefully pour it into an ice cube tray.
+Freeze it for at least 6 hours.
 Otherwise, you might want to put a large Ziploc freezer bag around the tray to protect the cubes from any unwanted freezer flavors.
-There you have it; with our homemade coffee ice cubes, you can have a cool coffee drink without diluting it.

-We like to add some grass-fed half and half for consistency and flavor, also do not forget that it is healthier than a coffee creamer.
+We also like to add some grass-fed half and half for consistency and flavor.
+Do not forget that it is healthier than a coffee creamer.
 If you are using a sweetener, we leave this up to you.

-A great way to further experiment with your iced coffee is to mix it with some kind of syrup.
-We would recommend using vanilla or cinnamon syrup, which goes well with iced coffee.
+A great way to experiment with your iced coffee is to mix it with syrup.
+We recommend using vanilla or cinnamon syrup, which goes well with iced coffee.
 This will flavor and sweeten your drink at the same time.

 Now that you are a pro, you surely will not be missing waiting in line to pick up your iced coffee.
-With our proven tips, you can prepare your very own coffee-shop quality iced cuppa while experimenting with various roast strengths, the quantity of ice, using coffee ice cubes, and even adding some extra flavorings.
+With our proven tips, you can make your very own coffee-shop quality Iced Coffee at home while experimenting with various roast strengths, the quantity of ice, using coffee ice cubes, and even adding some extra flavorings.